-But if you’re a new blogger, you may wonder how you can get authority links to your blog.
-There is no one “right way” to get links, but I can show you some proven techniques that do work.
+But, if you’re a new blogger, you may wonder how you can get authority links to your blog.
+There is no one “right way” to get links, but I can show you some proven techniques that work.

 You need links to rank highly in Google.
 Here are 11 effective ways for new bloggers to get high-quality incoming links.

 Download the worksheet that you can use to get authority links to your website.

 The word “resource” can be defined as, “something (or someone) that is a source of help.”
 For our purposes, it means a piece of content that provides benefit to your users.

 If you can create valuable resources in the form of blog posts, ebooks, short reports, whitepapers or videos, people will link to them.

 To prove that this works, I created a resource post in September, 2014, titled “Get Your MBA in Internet Marketing with These 12 Guides and 2 Courses.”

 In that post, I compiled all of my advanced guides to online marketing, SEO, content marketing, link building, growth hacking, etc.:

 Since I published this page, barely a year ago, I’ve generated over 80 quality links from 31 unique domains: